ManasaRaoK/lxca_puppet/README.md

 discover_all, discover_managed, discover_unmanaged, filter_by_uuid

-lxca_resource is a placeholder for ffdc events and other operations that does not logically fall under any resource and is more of a property of the whole LXCA.
+lxca_resource is a placeholder for operations that does not logically fall under any resource and is more of a property of the whole LXCA.
 This will be implemented as requirements are encountered.

 A sample manifest is provided below that demonstrates the usage of lxca_node and lxca_chassis: